-Static vs. Rotating Proxies: Which is Right for You?
+Static vs Rotating Proxies: Which is Right for You?

 In this article, we’ll break down the key features of both proxy types, look at relevant use cases, and analyze their pros and cons.
 This all-in-one guide aims to give you the insights needed to choose the best proxy type for your specific needs.
 Keep reading for tips on how to optimize your proxy usage.

-What Are Static Proxy?
+What Are Static Proxies?

 Static proxies are a type of proxy server that assigns you a fixed IP address, providing a consistent online identity.
 This can be beneficial for tasks that require a stable and predictable connection.